 That Sunday my wife and I sat as usual in the back of the church.
-I had been driving the church bus and arrived a little later that usual.
+I had been driving the church bus and arrived a little later than usual.
 My wife came without her mother, unusually early.
-This meant that she chose which seat we were to sit precisely.
+This meant that she chose which seats we were to sit in, precisely.

 As the brass band played their item, as they do usually, the lyrics were projected onto the large screens at the front.
 The picture below is what I saw, from where I was sitting.
 My Samsung picked it up - live: